Benchmarks over four decades of service

 2015 – Grey Bears named the 2015 Organization of the Year by Aptos Chamber of Commerce community.
 Grey Bears membership votes to change Article 6 of bylaws rescinding membership governance of organization.
 SCRAP subsidiary is closed.

 2017 – New thrift store building opens on July 5.
 Grand opening celebration and ribbon cutting takes place on August 1.
+Community Foundation Santa Cruz County grant funds provides funding for purchase of Recycletech 200 densifier to process expanded polystyrene (EPS6 or Styrofoam).
+Recycling center now accepts this material for the first time countywide.

 2018 – An 18 kW photo-voltaic solar system is installed on new thrift store building generating 93% of electrical energy needs on the 2650 Chanticleer property.
 Grey Bears voted Best Nonprofit by readers of Good Times and Santa Cruz Waves magazine.
+First shipment of Styrofoam – 10 tons – shipped.